What is gorder?

 All methods for classifying lipids into leaflets use the membrane normal to determine what is 'up' and what is 'down' in the membrane.
 However, due to technical limitations, these methods cannot use dynamically calculated membrane normals and always require a static membrane normal.
 You can specify this manually, for example:leaflets: !Global membrane: "@membrane" heads: "name P" membrane_normal: z

 This membrane normal definition is used only when assigning lipids into leaflets.
 If you are working with a (reasonably) planar membrane, the membrane normal for leaflet classification does not need to be precise, so this approach is perfectly fine, even if you are otherwise working with dynamically calculated membrane normals.
-However, for a curved membrane, such as a vesicle, you should assign lipids into leaflets manually instead.
+However, for a curved membrane, such as a vesicle, you should instead use the clustering method which does not use membrane normals or assign lipids into leaflets manually.

 -